Court rules Colombia responsible for journalist's rape and torture | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Jineth Bedoya was kidnapped, tortured and raped by militias 21 years ago.
-Now, she has finally got the justice she had fought for after an international verdict.
+Jineth Bedoya was kidnapped, tortured and raped by paramilitaries 21 years ago.
+After fighting for years, she has now finally found justice in the form of an international verdict.

 Jineth Bedoya, who worked for the South American country's El Espectador newspaper at the time of the ordeal, tweeted it was a "historic" decision for all women who suffer sexual violence.

-The Inter-American Court of Human Rights, said Monday the crimes "could not have been carried out without the consent and collaboration of the (Colombian) State, or at least with its tolerance."
+The court said Monday the crimes "could not have been carried out without the consent and collaboration of the [Colombian] State, or at least with its tolerance."

 It added that Colombia was guilty of "failing to investigate the threats that had been received," by both Bedoya and her mother.